-Approval has been applied for 1.0 Contact Hours from the National Council on Family Relations to Certified Family Life Educators (CFLE).
+Approval has been granted for 1.0 Contact Hours from the National Council on Family Relations to Certified Family Life Educators (CFLE).

 Certificates of completion are available for providers interested in documenting their professional development.

 Watch the first webinar: Women in the Military: Special Contributions and Unique Challenges